13078326j/Tut12-Group2/Report.md

 * Lack of customer information and inefficiency in redirecting customers to relationship managers who are capable of helping.
 This has led to slow call rates, waste of organizational resources and a negative customer relationship.
 Customer intentions cannot be fully understood by relationship managers, which means that customers can be redirected or simply hanging up several times.

+### Objectives
+The objective of this project is to deal with the current problems of the Call Management Center’s operations and propose an improved solution in the form of a new information system.
+The solution proposed will also allow the Call Management Center to handle the requests and calls from customers and relationship managers for sales of the holiday package.
+In addition, the new program would allow the travel company, due to improved analytical processes, to target potential customers or delay existing customers.

 ### Empathy Maps
 #### Relationship Managers